the-turing-way/the-turing-way/book/website/collaboration/academic-industry/academic-industry-establish.md

 A new academic-industry collaboration will require developing and scoping a scientific/research strategy.
 Alongside this, negotiating formal documents will require much discussion, such as legal contracts that consider intellectual property and data sharing.
-For more detail on developing a contract, governance and more, we recommend this comprehensive ['Academia-Industry Collaboration Best Practices Guide'](https://eatris.eu/wp-content/uploads/2019/12/CORBEL_Academia_Industry_Collaboration_Best_Practices_Guide.pdf) CITATION NUMBER 2 from the Coordinated Research Infrastructures Building Enduring Life-science Services [(CORBEL) Project](https://www.corbel-project.eu/home.html).
+For more detail on developing a contract, governance and more, we recommend this comprehensive Academia-Industry Collaboration Best Practices Guide {cite}`academiaindustryguide` from the Coordinated Research Infrastructures Building Enduring Life-science Services [(CORBEL) Project](https://www.corbel-project.eu/home.html).

 In the case of the Turing-Roche partnership, both the Turing Institute and Roche had a mutual commitment to open science principles which helped shape negotiations and set relatively flexible and collaborative terms around intellectual property.
 The basis of the partnership was also to develop methodologies, rather than developing products or a collaboration on drug discovery, which would likely complicate contracting.